 Your Child's Health

-The following links address some common health concerns you may have, including immunizations, child development and safety.
-Please ask your visitor for more information on applying for MaineCare if you need health insurance.
+The following links address some common health concerns you may have, including immunizations, child development, and safety.
+Please ask your Family Visitor for more information on applying for health insurance if you are in need.

-Maine WIC: This website provides information about Maine WIC, a nutrition program for thousands of Maine families.
-WIC provides all kinds of families with free nutrition advice, tips for staying healthy, recipes and resources for growing families.
-You'd be surprised who qualifies.
+Maine WIC: This website provides information about Maine WIC.
+WIC provides complete nutrition care for thousands of Maine families, helping Maine kids to grow up strong and healthy.
+WIC food benefits are available based on income guidelines and up-to-date nutrition research.
+This website seeks to serve all Maine families with free nutrition advice, tips for staying healthy, and resources for growing families, including breastfeeding and chestfeeding information and support.

-Find Health and safety information for parents of children birth to three at the Center for Disease Control
+Center for Disease Control (CDC): Find Health and safety information for parents of children from birth to age three on the CDC's Parent Information page.

 Parent Links